The Ultimate Guide to Iceland's Diamond Circle

 The Town of Husavik

-Whale watching is one of Iceland's most popular activities.Picture from Traditional 3 Hour Whale Watching Boat Tour with Transfer from Husavik
+Whale watching is one of Iceland's most popular activities.Picture from guidetoiceland.is/book-holiday-trips/gg1-whale-watching

-This draws many of Iceland’s twenty species of cetacean close to the mainland, including Minke Whales, Humpbacks and Harbour Porpoises, though there is always the chance to see rarer creatures such as Orcas and the incredible Blue Whale.
-Whale watching tours began off Skjálfandi bay in the mid-1990s after a build-up of requests from tourists travelling through Húsavík.
+This draws many of Iceland’s twenty species of cetacean close to the mainland, including Minke Whales, Humpbacks, and Harbour Porpoises, though there is always the chance to see rarer creatures such as Orcas and the incredible Blue Whale.
+Whale-watching tours began off Skjálfandi Bay in the mid-1990s after a build-up of requests from tourists traveling through Húsavík.

 Whales are a common sight in the waters of North Iceland in summer.

-If you are here primarily for the wildlife, however, you can learn even more at the Húsavík Whale Museum, an organisation that not only delves into the ecology and history of such creatures—particularly their often contentious relationship with humans—but also engages in research programmes such as photo identification and an international volunteer program.
+If you are here primarily for the wildlife, however, you can learn even more at the Húsavík Whale Museum, an organization that not only delves into the ecology and history of such creatures—particularly their often contentious relationship with humans—but also engages in research programs such as photo identification and an international volunteer program.

 Top Detours on the Diamond Circle